seankim658/LSTM-Fishing-Detection/README.md

 # CSCI 6907 Fishing Detection

 This project repo is for Sean Kim's CSCI 6907 Neural Networks final project: detecting fishing activity using [anonymized AIS data](https://globalfishingwatch.org/data-download/datasets/public-training-data-v1) collected by the [Global Fishing Watch](https://globalfishingwatch.org/).
+Due to the combined size of the data and Github's bandwidth/storage limiations on free accounts, the 7 csv files are only saved locally.
+They can be downloaded from the link above.